 I told you there’s no magic solution here.
 You can’t force a kid to care and you can’t force a kid to work.
 The only attitude you can control is your own.
 So let’s talk about that.

 I know you’re under a lot of pressure to get kids to meet the learning standards.
 I know it’s YOU who’s accountable for THEIR choices and THEIR test scores, and that’s massively frustrating.
 But if you focus on that, you will burn out, and you won’t be able to properly teach the rest of the class who does want to learn.

 I want you to expend less effort on trying to force kids to care, and lecturing them about their futures, and nagging them to take responsibility for their work, because 95% of the time, it’s not effective and only serves to wear you out.

 Instead, I want you to channel all that wasted energy into inspiring the kids who want to work and create a trickle-down effect in your classroom.

 Don’t plan a lesson thinking about the kids who hate everything you do.

-You’ve turned into that kid: you’re checked out, you’ve already decided you’re not going to learn anything and there’s no point in trying.
-Instead you’re going to sit there and mentally criticize the person who’s trying to help you and think of all the reason why what she’s saying is irrelevant.
+You’ve turned into that kid: You’re checked out, you’ve already decided you’re not going to learn anything and there’s no point in trying.
+Instead, you’re going to sit there and mentally criticize the person who’s trying to help you and think of all the reasons why what she’s saying is irrelevant.